smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 updates as requirements change.

 Infamous code riddled with bugs is another good place to invest time in.
-Provided you want to keep the functionality around, stabilizing an section with higher than normal defects could help uncover even more you do not know about yet.
+Provided you want to keep the functionality around, stabilizing a section with higher than normal defects could help uncover even more you do not know about yet.
 [Defects tend to cluster together][defect-cluster].